KyleGoslan/SKTimer/README.md

 ## Requirements

-Designed to be uses in a `SpriteKti` project.
+Designed to be uses in a `SpriteKit` project.

 ## Usage